 How It Works

-Springboard combines six processes for strengthening organizational capacity.
+Springboard combines five processes for strengthening organizational capacity.

 - Assess: complete an organizational capacity assessment.

 - Focus: Prioritize key issues limiting mission fulfillment.

 - Plan for Implementation: Identify milestones and actions needed to improve.

 - Take Action: Work in partnership with consultants to develop and operationalize improvements.

 - Reflect and Learn: Celebrate your accomplishments and share your lessons with peers.